0.1.A – Eleanor McCabe aka Eleanor Magee and Mary Magee Memorial

 And strive to deprecate their closing breath.

-Parish Register
+Parish Burial Register

-Burial of ELEANOR McCABE [aka ELEANOR MAGEE].”
+Burial of ELEANOR McCABE aka ELEANOR MAGEE

-Burial of MARY MEGEE [sic: MARY MAGEE].”
+Burial of MARY MAGEE

 Biographical Content

-Michaela Ann Cameron, “The ‘Wretched,’ ‘Rascally’ and ‘Depraved’ Magees and the Story of St. John’s First Burial,” St. John’s Online, (2019).
+Michaela Ann Cameron, “The ‘Wretched,’ ‘Rascally’ and ‘Depraved’ Magees and the Story of St. John’s First Burial,” St. John’s Online (2019).

 Citation